IndexFziQ/MSMARCO-MRC-Analysis/README.md

 # Analysis on MSMARCO MRC Submissions

-A list of analysis on the MS-MARCO leaderboard regarding the machine reading comprehension task.
+Analysis on the MS-MARCO leaderboard regarding the machine reading comprehension task.

 Contributed by Yuqiang Xie and Xing Luxi, National Engineering Laboratory for Information Security Technologies, Institute of Information Engineering, Chinese Academy of Sciences, Beijing, China.